 - Representation of current and former senior executives in connection with FCPA investigations involving activities in Latin America; in the case of a Chinese subsidiary of a U.S.-listed cosmetics company facing a DOJ and SEC investigation involving possible FCPA violations in China, the investigation’s scope has broadened to include possible bribes paid by company officials in Brazil, Mexico and Argentina.

-“Global M&A Deal of the Year (Latin America/ Mexico)” for the sale of Satélites Mexicanos to Eutelsat Communications
+- American Lawyer’s 2014 Global Legal Awards – “Global M&A Deal of the Year (LatAm/Mexico)” for the sale of Satélites Mexicanos to Eutelsat Communications